Philipbear/msbuddy/README.md

 ## Command-line API ([link](https://msbuddy.readthedocs.io/en/latest/cmdapi.html))

 **msbuddy** can also be used as a command-line tool.
-In the result summary, top 5 formula candidates will be reported for each query.
+Result summary will be generated in a tsv file.
 More detailed annotation results can be written with the `-details` option (or `-d` for short).

 Here is an example command for a mgf file from Orbitrap:
 ```bash
 msbuddy -mgf <mgf_file> -output <output_folder> -ms orbitrap -details